The Human Truth Foundation

 q=188.

-When it comes to its responsibility towards the environment, Bahrain ranks 6th-worst in the world.
-This rank is calculated from 6 data sets.
-Bahrain does the second-best for its forested percent change 2000-202037.
-But that's it.
-Bahrain has problems.
-It does worse than average when it comes to its environmental performance38, the rate of rational beliefs on the environment in the population39, annual meat consumption per person40 and in how quickly it ratified the 1993 Convention on Biological Diversity.
-And finally, it sits amongst the bottom 20 when it comes to energy to GDP efficiency41 (the lowest in Asia).
+Bahrain comes 6th-worst in the world regarding its responsibility towards the environment.
+This rank is derived from 6 data sets.
+Bahrain does the second-best in its forested percent change 2000-202038.
+However Bahrain performs less well in most areas.
+It does worse than average in terms of its environmental performance39, the rate of rational beliefs on the environment in the population40, reducing annual meat consumption per person41 and in how quickly it ratified the 1993 Convention on Biological Diversity.
+And finally, it falls into the worst 20 in energy to GDP efficiency42 (the lowest in Asia).

 Forest Area Change 2000-2020